-Bemidji State University welcomes Minnesota GreenCorps member Andrew as part of the university’s ongoing climate resilience planning efforts.
+Bemidji State University welcomes Minnesota GreenCorps member Andrew Miller as part of the university’s ongoing climate resilience planning efforts.
 Miller will assist in the process of rewriting BSU’s Climate Action Plan.

 To develop a Campus & Community Resilience Plan and updated Climate Action Plan, Bemidji State has partnered with Precipitate, a Minneapolis-based architecture planning and research firm, but identified a need for additional support as well.
 To fulfill this need, Bemidji State applied to become a Minnesota GreenCorps host site in March 2020.

 “Assessing and developing a campus-community resilience plan will require community outreach and stakeholder engagement, for which we felt a GreenCorps member would be well suited,” Jordan Lutz, sustainability project manager, said.